Kong/kong-collector-helm/README.md

 1. use chart dependencies for redis, postgresql
 1. write smoke test script for helm chart script changes
 1. use chart appVersion for docker image tag
-1. improve redis, postgresql default config
+1. improve redis default config
-1. don't run celery beat with superuser
-1. add chart name, release name as annotations
 1. improve kong setup docs
 1. drop git history or make new repo to protect secrets